-We are pleased to provide comments on the OECD Discussion Draft entitled "Secretariat Proposal for a Unified Approach under Pillar one" 9 October - 12 November 2019 (hereinafter referred to as the Draft).
+The OECD Secretariat proposal is entitled "Secretariat Proposal for a Unified Approach under Pillar one" 9 October-12 November 2019.
+It was discussed at a public hearing in Paris at the OECD on 21-22 November, 2019.

-The Confederation of Swedish Enterprise welcome the efforts made by the OECD in addressing the challenges from the digitalization of the economy.
+The efforts made by the OECD in addressing the challenges from the digitalization of the economy is very welcome.
 All businesses are becoming digitalized making this a truly global issue requiring a global solution.
 When designing new methods, the objective must be to come up with a system that strikes a balance between complexity and compliance issues versus the policy objective to change taxation allocation rights among countries.